sraman26/vitality-fitness/journals/Sitara Raman.md

 Redirect to error page when URL does not exist
 (Sitara in chair)

+4/21/23:
+Unit tests started
+Unit tests for showing common workouts done with errors (Mike in chair)

 4/24/23:
 Unit tests for cardio and strength create and show all queries Unit tests for showing common workouts - completed and incompleted